everpress-co/mailster/README.md

 ### 3.3.4

 - fixed: MySQL error on autoresponders which uses "has received but not opened" or "has received and not clicked" condition.
-- fixed: RTL CSS issue on Autoresponder options sidebar (#40)
+- fixed: RTL CSS issue on Autoresponder options sidebar
+- fixed: RTL CSS issue in admin bar and settings

 ### 3.3.3